chriskrycho/v5.chriskrycho.com/site/library/Polemic is Hard.md

 That relentless attack may have felt satisfying to the author, but it turns out to make for an extremely *unsatisfying* book to this reader.

 [^1]: We’ll discuss the book on the upcoming episodes 8.16 and 8.17, in September.

+[^correction]: I originally said here that I agreed with this more than most other things we’ve read this year.
+Then I picked the book back up and realized it wasn’t really true.
+I agree with much of her *critique* of scientism and evolutionism, but she bludgeons widely.
+The key point—that even agreement doesn’t make this much bludgeoning palatable—stands.

 [^2]: True story: Baptist polemics were a serious part of what led to my becoming a Presbyterian.
 That’s a true story for another day, though.